- Department of Linguistics

 - Montreal QC H3A 1A7

 - Email: gradprogram.linguistics [at] mcgill.ca

-Students have access to a rich research landscape in cognitive science; for example, most members of the Department are associated with the Centre for Research on Brain, Language and Music (CRBLM).
-The Department has two labs for conducting experiments, each fitted with a soundproof booth.
+Students have access to a rich research landscape in cognitive science; for example, many members of the Department are associated with the Centre for Research on Brain, Language and Music (CRBLM) or Mila - Quebec AI Institute.
+The Department has several labs for conducting research including rooms for elicitation, running experiments including in sound booths and with an eye-tracker, and accessing high performance computing infrastructure.
 Members of the Department also have access to other facilities through the CRBLM.

 We normally fund all full-time graduate students who maintain strong academic records; our funding package covers living expenses, tuition, and fees.
 M.A. students are funded for one year and eight months, and Ph.D. students for five years.

 |Master of Arts (M.A.)
 Linguistics (Non-Thesis) (45 credits)|